A home for street children

 Kika

 12 (?) years old, does not know his age.
 Casually found during a visit to the gold mines around Kamituga, where he helped sift sand and carry loads.
 At night he slept on the road.
 He immediately wanted to follow us.
 He was abandoned by his mother, who left with his younger brothers and another man, and by his father, who sought another woman.
-His mother also worked in the mines as a “twengeze” (that’s what they call the women who break stones all day to look for gold dust).
+His mother also worked in the mines as a "twengeze" (that's the name given to women who break stones all day to look for gold dust).
 At first he was very confused, seemed to have lost track of time, but after a month his narrative became more coherent.
 She loves writing, drawing, painting and theater very much.
 His drawings are full of life and color, representing flowers, plants, animals.
 He is a very fickle child, unable to reflect.
 One morning, after six months at Maison Msaada, he decided to follow Daniel and return to Kamituga.
 We are still waiting for his return.

 Bonanné